Home Reviews 20 Best C++ Books for Both Professional and Beginners

 Among the other game development C++ books, this one focuses more on the updated versions of all the standards of C++.
 There are five parts inside this book covering each topic thoroughly so that before heading forward, you already have expertise in the earlier topics.

-As you will read this book, you will notice that one part only has the STL described in detail, which is extremely important for game programming.
-Overall, this book is a win-win for those thriving to learn C++ and game programming.
+As you read this book, you will notice that one part only has the STL described in detail, which is extremely important for game programming.
+Overall, this book is a win-win for those struggling to learn C++ and game programming.

 Table of Contents